-All grades are posted in the Sakai gradebook (except individual WebAssign and HITT points, which are accessed through those programs).
+All grades are posted in the CANVAS gradebook (except individual WebAssign and HITT points, which are accessed through those programs directly).
 You are responsible for verifying that those grades are accurate.
 You have one week after a score has been posted to contact your TA to resolve any grade concerns.
-We will not consider these grading disputes at the end of the semester.
+We will not consider any grading disputes nor make any grades adjustment at the end of the semester.
 Be sure to save all original documents in case of grading questions.

-Please note: Important course information is clearly communicated in this syllabus and the MAC 2311 homepage in Sakai.
-We will update with announcements both in lecture and through Sakai.
+Please note: Important course information is clearly communicated in this syllabus and the MAC 2311 homepage in CANVAS.
+We will update with announcements both in lecture and through CANVAS.
 Check regularly for announcements which are also sent to your email so you can check easily on your smartphone.
 Due to the volume of email your instructors receive, we cannot reply to each request for information that is already posted online.
 So always check those resources first.
+If you must email the coordinator, please be sure to write down your section number and your TA's name in the subject line in all mail correspondence.